 12. Beant Singh (25-02-1992 to 31-08-1995)

-Beant Singh, born on 19 February 1922 in Patiala, played a crucial role in restoring law and order in Punjab.
-His assassination in 1995 was a tragic loss for the state.
+Beant Singh, who was born on 19 February 1922 in Patiala, played a crucial role in restoring the law and order situation in Punjab during a very important time, but unfortunately he was assassinated in 1995.

 13. Harcharan Singh Brar (31-08-1995 to 21-01-1996)